Victoria-H/louis/README.md

 # CAREER OBJECTIVE

 Looking to pusue a career in audit, finance or chartered accounting.
 However my interests are broader than this.
-I enjoy having an overview of a company and it's way of working and am keen to learn more about all aspects of business and extend my skills.
+I enjoy having an overview of a company and it's culture and am keen to learn more about all aspects of business strategy and extend my skills.

 # KEY SKILLS

-* Excellent organisational and task prioritisation skills
+* Excellent organisational, task prioritisation, and problem solving skills
 * Wide ranging academic and professional experience (finance, controlling, HR, communication)
 * High level of IT particularly excel and financial software
+* Strong numerical and analytical skills.